 Ideation is perhaps my favorite part of the process because I (initially) get to let my imagination run wild with creating user scenarios (visualized in Bitstrips), sketching wireframes, laying out interfaces in Sketch and using any other method I might need to help me in finding solutions to the problems uncovered in the previous phases.

 If I’m in the early stages of ideation I like to use printed device templates for sketching wireframes.
 In the latter stages of ideating Sketch is my go-to tool.
-If I’m imagining new ways that a user might interact with a product I like to write out scenarios on paper and then visualize them in Photoshop or Fireworks.
+If I’m imagining new ways that a user might interact with a product I like to write out scenarios on paper and then visualize them in Photoshop when necessary.

 Now it’s time to take all these ideas and turn them into something that can be tested.
 Hopefully I have learned early on what ideas are working and worth pursuing.
 Because of this my prototypes are usually low to mid-fidelity.
 However, I enjoy getting to make higher-fidelity prototypes that involve gestures and animations whenever I can.